 - Significant reduction in carbon emissions compared to Xcel's projected fuel mix and Renewable Energy Standard

-- Rate stability with a maximum 4% annual increase over 10 years
+- Rate stability with a maximum 4 percent annual increase over 10 years

 While these modeling runs were critical in understanding whether a city-owned utility could deliver electricity at or below Xcel's current rates with fewer greenhouse gas emissions, they did not explore a broad range of supply options and evaluate the extent to which a city-owned utility could deliver more renewables cost effectively.
 Therefore, staff is initiating a more comprehensive resource modeling effort to test actual resource plans, which include transmission constraints and opportunities, reserve margins, and portfolio optimization strategies.

 The Resource Modeling Working Group planning effort will be based on various fuel mix scenarios and will look primarily at the following three factors:

 - Cost and rate impacts associated with various fuel resources mixes (i.e., varying degrees of renewables) using real-time pricing

 - Resulting GHG emissions associated with various resource mixes